All Episodes

 You hear the passion in these women.

-I I sit here and I I think about the Democrats and their and their war on women theme, and how the Republicans have this desire to keep women secondary status and so forth.
+I sit here and I think about the Democrats and their war on women theme and how the Republicans have this desire to keep women secondary status and so forth.

 I listen to these women call here and they are outraged.

-They're fed up with male stupidity, this achen situation.
+They're fed up with male stupidity, this Achin situation.

-Makes me want to carry through with the Republican war on women theme at the convention.
+Makes me want to carry through with the Republican war on women theme at the convention and get the real victims of politicians up on stage.

-Bill Clinton, you know, John Edwards and the women in his life and so forth, Ted Kennedy, all the Kennedy guys.
+Bill Clinton, John Edwards and women in his life and so forth, Ted Kennedy, all the Kennedy guys.

 Great to have you on the program, sir.